 The Rialto Bridge is the oldest bridge spanning the Grand Canal, it was completed in the 16th century and it’s one of the symbols of Venice.

 Stay there for a moment and watch the busy life on the canal – the water buses, taxis and gondolas passing below the bridge.

 Don’t forget to check out the Rialto market too.

 Grand Canal (Canal Grande)

-Venice is such a special place which you shouldn’t miss on your trip to Italy.
+Venice is such a special place and it would be a huge mistake to miss it on your next trip to Italy.